TeamSparkAI/toolvault/docs/policies.md

 ## Module system

-For each policy we have a list of policy filters and policy actions, with their respective instance confugration We apply the policy filters, which produce alerts, then we send those alert to the configured policy actions
+For each policy we have a list of policy filters and policy actions, with their respective instance confugration We apply the policy filters, which produce alerts, then we send those alers to the configured policy actions

 Policy filter instances will have name/notes (as current)